-The Index of Consumer Expectations (a component of the Index of Leading Economic Indicators) also increased to 67.2 remaining 9.31% below the result seen in November 2007 and just 9.7 points above the lowest value ever recorded.
+The Index of Consumer Expectations (a component of the Index of Leading Economic Indicators) also declined notably to 53.9 remaining 18.58% below the result seen in November 2007 and just 9.7 points above the lowest value ever recorded.

-As for the current circumstances, the Current Economic Conditions Index improved but still remains near record lows at 75 or 23.39% below the result seen in September 2007.
+As for the current circumstances, the Current Economic Conditions Index is now at its lowest level ever recorded at 57.5 or 37.16% below the result seen in November 2007.

 As you can see from the chart below (click for larger), the consumer sentiment data is a pretty good indicator of recessions leaving the recent declines possibly predicting rough times ahead.

-The latest quarterly results (Q2 2008) of The Conference Board’s CEO Confidence Index increased marginally to a value of 39, nearly the lowest readings since the recessionary period of the dot-com bust.
+The latest quarterly results (Q3 2008) of The Conference Board’s CEO Confidence Index increased marginally to a value of 40, nearly the lowest readings since the recessionary period of the dot-com bust.

 It’s important to note that the current value has fallen to a level that would be completely consistent with economic contraction suggesting the economy is either in recession or very near.

-The September release of the State Street Global Markets Index of Investor Confidence indicated that confidence for North American institutional investors increased 0.9% since August while European confidence increased 5.4% and Asian investor confidence declined 2.5% all resulting in a decrease of 2.4% to the aggregate Global Investor Confidence Index which now rests 20.29% below the result seen last year.
+The November release of the State Street Global Markets Index of Investor Confidence indicated that confidence for North American institutional investors declined 0.1% since October while European confidence declined 5.9% and Asian investor confidence declined 5.5% all resulting in a decrease of 1.4% to the aggregate Global Investor Confidence Index which now rests 24.80% below the result seen last year.